Notes on the Geography of New Zealand: Taupo

 We're a mile to the west and looking over the Craters of the Moon.
 Odd name, but we're not in charge.
 Funny thing, the ground here was formerly much less active.
 Until the 1950s, the busy spot was the Wairakei Geyser Valley, but it simmered down when the Wairakei Power Station opened.
 When that happened, this patch of ground, which is part of the same Wairakei geothermal field, came alive.

-But maybe Craters of Hell would be better.
+Craters of Hell might be a better name.
 (No charge; my advice is always free.)

 There's lots of steam in the neighborhood.
 Here we've come back to the Taupo River just below the lake outlet.
 We're in the Spa Thermal Park.
 There's a creek under the bridge, and you can guess its temperature from the steam at the right.